Ontario Healthcare Funding Crisis — March 2026

 Hospital News (Ontario) – nursing shortage projections.

-Many provinces lack a health workforce strategy with regional solutions to address nursing staffing shortages.
-Canada's public healthcare systems have seen a surging reliance on private nursing agencies, which has strained hospital and long-term care (LTC) budgets.
+Most provinces lack a health workforce strategy with regional solutions to address nursing staffing shortages.
+Canada’s public healthcare systems have seen a surging reliance on private nursing agencies, which has strained hospital and long-term care (LTC) budgets.
 Between 2013 and 2023, real per-capita spending on private agency staff has skyrocketed, even as direct hospital spending remained relatively flat.

 Hospitals have paid billions to private, for-profit staffing agencies in the last decade.
-This stopgap comes at a high price: agencies often charge double or even triple the normal hourly rate of in-house staff.
+This stopgap comes at a high price: agencies charge double or even triple the normal hourly rate of in-house staff.
 For example, some LTC facilities have paid $88–$150/hour for agency RNs (versus about $43/hour in wages for a staff nurse) and even higher short-notice premiums.
 One small hospital reported rates up to $300/hour for agency nurses.

-These practices have created a difficult cycle – higher pay and flexibility in agency work lure nurses from the public system, worsening staff shortages and forcing hospitals to rely even more on agencies.
+These practices have created a difficult cycle: higher pay and flexibility in agency work lure nurses from the public system, worsening staff shortages and forcing hospitals to rely even more on agencies.
 Now is the time for policymakers and stakeholders to explore a provincial nursing pool as a solution to reduce costs and stabilize the workforce by providing a centralized, public alternative to private agencies.

 Agency expenditures have skyrocketed since the COVID-19 pandemic.
 In 2022–23, total agency staffing costs in Ontario alone neared $953 million.

 Recent reports highlight the growing financial burden of agency nursing on healthcare budgets.
 A 2025 analysis revealed that public hospitals paid billions to private agencies over 10 years.
-Notably, agency-supplied staff often account for a small fraction of total worked hours but consume a disproportionate percentage of total nurse staffing costs, due to their premium rates.
+Notably, agency-supplied staff account for a small fraction of total worked hours but consume a disproportionate percentage of total nurse staffing costs, due to their premium rates.

-Agency usage has roughly doubled year-over-year in many jurisdictions.
+Agency usage has roughly doubled year-over-year across multiple jurisdictions.
 This trend prompted warnings that “agency costs are crowding out the budgets for care” in core services.
 The current model is cost-inefficient, as private agencies charge 2–3 times the cost of hiring regular staff.
 Any plan for a Provincial nursing pool must address this financial imperative: rein in exorbitant agency fees and recapture budget capacity for public healthcare services.

 Other jurisdictions have created centralized or government-sponsored nursing pools to reduce agency dependence.
 Common success factors include maintaining more than union-level pay/benefits for pool nurses, centralized scheduling systems, and support for travel or training.